AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

 our design are as follows:

 1. Build two big hammers, and hit as many nails as possible.
 (The big hammers are the **dataflow rewriting engine** and a **coalescing register allocator.**)  The hammer itself may be big and complicated, but **using a big hammer should be easy** and should give easily predictable results.
 1. Load all back ends into every instance of the compiler, and **treat every compilation as a cross-compilation.**  Despite having been used in production compilers for at least twenty years, this technique is still seen as somewhat unorthodox, but it removes many `#ifdef`s and saves significant complexity at compiler-configuration time.
+Removing `#ifdef`s also mitigates problems with  validating the compiler under different build configurations.

 ## Design philosophy